HaraldUebele/HaraldUebele.github.io/_posts/2021/2021-02-10-Moving my Blog from Wordpress to Github Pages.md

 ### Update: Comments section

 Github Pages uses Jekyll to create a static site.
-You can't include logic which would be needed to add comments.
+This means you can't include logic which would be needed to add comments.

 I looked at [Disqus](https://disqus.com/){:target="_blank"}, the Reverie theme I use is enabled for Disqus.
-It is an external service and the pages seem to get very heavy and heavily tracked, too.
+It is an external service and the pages with Disqus added seem to get very heavy and heavily tracked, too.

 I read about the idea to use Github Issues to store the comments.
-I like it and looked at several examples.
+I like this idea and looked at several examples.
 Then I found [utterances](https://utteranc.es/){:target="_blank"}.
 It is a Github App that you install in your repository, you do a little configuration, add a piece of code to the `post.html`.
 That's it.
 It just works.
 And its Open Source, too.
 So this is what you see below.